Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Off-line Optimal Policy

 \subsection{Optimal Solution}

-We focus on the optimal solution for soft contracts (with unit welfare loss for every under-allocated spectrum).
-The analysis for hard contracts (with a fixed total welfare loss for the unsatisfaction in demand) is similar and shown in \cite{Techrpt}.
+We focus on the optimal solution for soft contracts (with unit utility loss for every under-allocated spectrum).
+The analysis for hard contracts (with a fixed total utility loss for the unsatisfaction in demand) is similar and shown in \cite{Techrpt}.

 By Lemma \ref{lemma:nc1}, we can replace the decision variable $a_0(\theta)$ by $a_0(\theta) = 1-\sum_{i=1}^{\Ic} {a}_i(\theta)$.
 By Lemma \ref{lemma:nc2}, we can rewrite the potential welfare loss in (\ref{eq:contract-welfare-loss}) as $\mathbb{P}( d_n ,D_n) = (D_n- \mathbb{E}[d_n] ) \cdot \widehat{P}_n$ (for soft contracts).
 Furthermore, by the 2nd constraint of the problem (\ref{eq:obj-incomp-1}), we can simplify the 1st constraint as $a_i(\theta)\geq 0$, $\forall i$.
 Thus, the optimization problem (\ref{eq:obj-incomp-1}) can be rewritten as: